gizmetproton/powercut-recovery/README.md

 - Community driven

 ---
-Made with ⚡ by Gizmet - Because every power cut is just another adventure! ☠️
+Made with ⚡ by Gizmet - Because every power cut is just another adventure! ☠️## 🗺️ Requirements

+- Bash shell (your ship's helm)
+- Linux system with NetworkManager (your navigation system)
+  - Tested on EndeavourOS/Arch Linux
+  - Should work on other Linux distributions with similar components
+  - May need adjustments for different init systems (script uses systemctl)
+- X server (your ship's windows)
+- Standard Unix utilities (your basic toolset):
+  - nc (netcat)
+  - ping
+  - df
+  - free
+  - systemctl
+  - pkill/pgrep